 - Everybody else is smarter than me

-- I will never have enough money
+- I'll never have enough money

 - It’s too late